DJF3/Webex-Message-space-archiver/README.md

 * Clean your dishes
 * Download whiteboards (unless you post a snapshot)
 * Download/display files shared in external Enterprise Content Management systems (Onedrive/Sharepoint)
+* Display reactions to messages (not accessible via API)

 ### NOTE:

 * The message TIME **displayed** is in the UTC timezone.
 The timezone on your device defines how this UTC time/date is displayed.
 A message send at 12:43 CEST is stored as 10:43 UTC.
 When you change your timezone to PDT (UTC-7) it will be displayed as 03:43.
-* When printing the generated HTML file in Firefox: File, Print, check "print background colors and images", then print or save to PDF
+* When **printing** the generated HTML file in Firefox: File, Print, check "print background colors and images", then print or save to PDF

 <a name="start"/>

 # Start

+1. Make sure you meet the requirements

-1. Run the script to create the configuration file "webexteamsarchive-config.ini" (if it does not exist)
+2. Run the script to create the configuration file "webexteamsarchive-config.ini" (if it does not exist)

-2. Update your developer token in the webexteamsarchive-config.ini file.
+3. Update your developer token in the webexteamsarchive-config.ini file.
 Save the file.

-3. Now you can:
+4. Now you can:
 * Run the script to archive a space.
 * Run the script with your search argument as a parameter to find the right space ID.
 Example: python webex-teams-space-archive.py customername